ipfs/ipfs/WORKING_GROUPS.md

 - Design Importers and Exporters for different data sets
 - Maintain Unixfs
 - Improve the APIs that let users interact with Files on IPFS
+- Inform and guide users who want to define their own IPLD-based data formats

 #### Runtime Support and Build